MANDAWA TOURISM GUIDE:

 History of Mandawa:

 The City of Mandawa was made a thikana in the mid of 18th century by the Bhojraj Ji Kasubsub clan of Shekhawat Rajputs.
-About the origin of this town there have been earlier references to Mandu Jat as founder of the Mandawa village.
+About the origin of this town, there have been earlier references to Mandu Jat as founder of the Mandawa village.
 He first established a dhani (hamlet) and dug a well here, which was completed on savan badi 5 samvat 1797 (1740 AD) (source – Mandawa Bodh, Mandawa special issue, July 2005).
 Initially, this place was known as ‘Mandu ki dhani’, ‘Mandu ka bas’ or ‘Manduwas’ which changed to ‘Manduwa’, ‘Mandwa’ and finally ‘Mandawa’.

-A remote feudal principality in the centre of the Shekhawati region, Mandawa was a trading outpost for the ancient caravan routes that stopped here from China and the Middle East.
+A remote feudal principality in the center of the Shekhawati region, Mandawa was a trading outpost for the ancient caravan routes that stopped here from China and the Middle East.
 Thakur Nawal Singh, the Rajput ruler of Nawalgarh and Mandawa, built a fort in 1755 to protect this outpost.
 The township that grew around the fort soon attracted a large community of traders, who settled here.

 Geography of Mandawa: